holistiq/holistiq/docs/environment-variables.md

 For production deployments, use the hosting platform's secrets management:

-- **Vercel**: Use the Environment Variables section in project settings
 - **Netlify**: Use the Environment Variables section in site settings
 - **AWS**: Use AWS Secrets Manager or Parameter Store
 - **GitHub Actions**: Use GitHub Secrets for CI/CD workflows